bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:41:27

-The idea of this atomic swap protocol is really that like we have two transactions and we want to make them atomic.
+The idea of this atomic swap protocol is really that we have two transactions and we want to make them atomic.
 Either both of them happen or none of them happens.
-The idea is really that we create our keys in such a way that if one of the transactions happens, then you're forced to publish the signature of this transaction on the blockchain and then this enables the other party to look at the signature, extract information from it and make the other transaction happen.
+The idea is that we create our keys in such a way that if one of the transactions happens, then you're forced to publish the signature of this transaction on the blockchain and then this enables the other party to look at the signature, extract information from it and make the other transaction happen.
-And half aggregation, like if now this signature that's published on the blockchain would be half aggregated, then it's not the full signature that would be published there.
+And half aggregation, if now this signature that's published on the blockchain would be half aggregated, then it's not the full signature that would be published there.
 We would exactly remove that part that you need to look at to make the second transaction happen.
 So this is how this would interfere.
 And now, as you say, it could actually be done with ECDSA.
-So one very simple, of course not very satisfactory solution would be, okay, like, if you want to run an adapter signature protocol, then resort to ECDSA signatures.
+So one very simple, of course not very satisfactory solution, would be, okay, if you want to run an adaptor signature protocol, then resort to ECDSA signatures.
 So one, maybe a little bit more clever approach would be, okay, you could do it with Schnorr signatures but maybe have a marker in your transaction that says okay this could be aggregated or this could not be aggregated.
 Of course this...